NexarDeveloper/nexar-design-render-demo/README.md

 Use the mouse wheel to zoom in / out.
 Right click and drag with the mouse to pan around the scene (moving the camera and camera target).

-The below example shows the camera moved in the bottom left direction and the camra target moved to the bottom left quadrant of the PCB.
+The below example shows the camera moved in the bottom left direction and the camra target moved to the bottom left quadrant of the PCB:

 ![image](https://user-images.githubusercontent.com/623551/221544367-91cf5daf-08c6-4a31-b841-28972d36d3fa.png)